actions/setup-go/docs/adrs/0000-caching-dependencies.md

 - Action will try to search a go.sum files in the repository and throw error in the scenario that it was not found
 - The hash of found file will be used as cache key (the same approach like [actions/cache](https://github.com/actions/cache/blob/main/examples.md#go---modules) recommends)
 - The following key cache will be used `${{ runner.os }}-go${{ go-version }}-${{ hashFiles('<go.sum-path>') }}`
-- Action will cache global cache from the `go env GOCACHE` command
+- Action will cache global cache from the `go env GOMODCACHE` and `go env GOCACHE` commands.
 - Add a `cache-dependency-path` input parameter to `actions/setup-go`.
 The new input will accept an array or regex of dependency files.
 The field will accept a path (relative to the repository root) to dependency files.
 If the provided path contains wildcards, the action will search all matching files and calculate a common hash like the ${{ hashFiles('**/go.sum') }} YAML construction does.

 # Example of real use-cases